Introduction

-Will a text message say delivered if it’s blocked?
-This comprehensive guide will help you understand the differences between iMessage and SMS, how to know if your message has been delivered or blocked, and the signs to look for if you suspect you’ve been blocked.
-We’ll also provide you with some tips to confirm if you are indeed blocked and explain what happens to messages that have been blocked.
-Let’s dive in!
+This guide will explain the difference between iMessage and SMS, how to know if your message was delivered or blocked, and what signs to look for if you suspect you’ve been blocked.

 Will iMessage Say Delivered If Blocked?